 Abrams, who is black, may benefit not only from the voter registration controversy but also from the excitement generated by a black female candidate in a state with a large minority population.
-In the, blacks made up 30 percent of Georgia’s electorate.
+In the 2016 election, blacks made up 30 percent of Georgia’s electorate.
 If other nonwhites are included, that number increases to 40 percent.
 Both groups voted Democrat by an even larger margin than the white majority voted Republican.
 In 2016, Donald Trump won the state by less than six percent, about 230,000 votes.

 Georgia Democrats may be benefitting from an Obama effect in which a black candidate at the top of the ticket inspires black voters to get to the polls in larger numbers.
 White liberals may also be motivated by the historic nature of the race.